Q&A With Raquel Anderson: Developing Infant Play Time

-1. Bundoo: How important is it to provide opportunities for play to children at 29 weeks, or about seven months of age?
+1. Infant Play Time: How important is it to provide opportunities for play to children at 29 weeks, or about seven months of age?
 Should parents set aside time every day?

 2. Can parents “teach” play?
 Is there any advantage to that, or do kids figure out naturally what’s fun?